BrenPatF/Sandbox/README.md

 The program is data-driven from the input file tt_log_set.test_api_inp.json and produces an output file tt_log_set.test_api_out.json, that contains arrays of expected and actual records by group and scenario.

-The output file is processed by a Javascript program that has to be installed separately from the `npm` Javascript repository, as described in the Trapit install in `Install 1` above.
-The Javascript program produces listings of the results in HTML and/or text format, and a sample set of listings is included in the subfolder test_output.
+The output file is processed by a nodejs program that has to be installed separately from the `npm` nodejs repository, as described in the Trapit install in `Install 1` above.
+The nodejs program produces listings of the results in HTML and/or text format, and a sample set of listings is included in the subfolder test_output.
 To run the processor (in Windows), open a DOS or Powershell window in the trapit package folder after placing the output JSON file, tt_log_set.test_api_out.json, in the subfolder ./examples/externals and run:
 ```
 $ node ./examples/externals/test-externals
 ```